British Entertainment History Project: Archive collection

-The unique and internationally recognized archive collection has grown to over 700 oral history interviews and over 4,000 hours of audio and video recordings making it the largest independent oral history collection of its kind in the UK.
+The internationally recognised archive collection has grown to 800+ oral history interviews and over 4,000 hours of audio and video recordings making it the largest independent oral history collection of its kind in the UK.

 The recordings are used as a primary source by researchers and students, especially in the fields of media and social history.
 In addition, the archive is used by television and radio programmes, film documentaries, publishers, authors, historians, obituarists and journalists as well as the general public.
-Other partnerships and collaborations include work with the BFI, the BBC, the British Universities Film & Video Council and with universities such as the University of East Anglia.
+It also provides a rich source of additional DVD 'extras'.
+Other partnerships and collaborations have included work with the BFI, the BBC, the British Universities Film & Video Council [now Learning on Screen] and with universities such as the University of East Anglia.
 In 2017, the BEHP began working with Sussex University and other partners as part of the 100 voices That Made The BBC', which is part of the Connected Histories of the BBC, funded by the Arts and Humanities Research Council (AHRC).
+From 2018 The Scottish Broadcast & TV Heritage Project recordings were added to the collection.

 Copies of all interview recordings also form part of the National Film archive of the British Film Institute and a significant number were made available as part of BFI Screen Online.

 Interviewees

-The interviewees are drawn from professionals in the United Kingdom, but also include British professionals who worked abroad.
+The interviewees are drawn from professionals who have worked in the United Kingdom, but also include British professionals who worked abroad.
 Although the archive includes many well-known interviewees, the overall emphasis is on reflecting genuine breadth and variety, including those who may not be well known, but who, nevertheless have contributed to, or witnessed, important productions or have a unique story.
 Capturing their reminiscences provides information about the cultural history of Britain's broadcasting and entertainment, whilst also shining a light on employment practices and the social history of particular periods.
-The aim is that future historians of the entertainment industry will have access to testimonies from participants in the film and television industries.
+The aim is that future historians of the entertainment industry will have access to testimonies from participants in the film, television, theatre and other media industries.

+There is a regular update on the work of the project in The Veteran magazine (the magazine of The British Cinema and Television Veterans) which also publishes some extracts from interviews.